napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

 Parsing IP addresses in EOS (extracting extra information from a key)
 ---------------------------------------------------------------------

-IP addresses in EOS contain two pieces of information; the address and its prefix-length.
+IP addresses in EOS contain two pieces of information; the address and it's prefix-length.
 You can use ``regexp`` to select the relevant part for the key and any additional information you may need.